 Rinse cautiously with water for several minutes, especially under the eyelids.
-Remove contact lenses, if present and Eye:

-easy to do.
+Remove contact lenses, if present and easy to do.
 Continue rinsing for at least 15 minutes.
 Do not rub eyes in order to prevent cornea injury.
 Immediate medical attention required.

+Ingestion:

-Ingestion: Immediate medical attention required.
+Immediate medical attention required.
 Remove victim to fresh air and keep at rest in a position comfortable for breathing.
+Remove deptures if any breathing.
 Remove dentures if any.